Donald Trump Jr. Mocked For Speaking At Mostly-Empty Kentucky Rally

-Donald Trump, Jr. is getting mocked on Twitter for speaking to a mostly-empty stadium at a rally for Kentucky Governor Matt Bevin, HuffPost reports.
+Donald Trump Jr. is getting mocked on Twitter for speaking to a mostly-empty stadium at a rally for Kentucky Governor Matt Bevin, HuffPost reports.

 Bevin is running in a tight re-election race against Democratic challenger Andy Beshear, the state’s Attorney General.
 Bevin’s team had hoped that bringing in someone with a connection to the Trump family would help bolster his support.
 And so it was that Trump Jr. was invited to a Bevin rally in Pikeville.
 As WYMT reported before the event, townsfolk in the Eastern Kentucky community were expecting a “memorable” rally.